skmn1/Odoo-vscode-config/README.md

 1. Refresh your odoo tab in your browser and check if everything works fine

+# Debug python for Odoo inside VS Code
-1. In order to debug your application, create a breakpoint and then rerun the service (see the screenshot below)
+In order to debug your application, create a breakpoint and then rerun the service (see the screenshot below)
 ![debug](https://github.com/skmn1/Odoo-vscod-config/blob/main/debug.PNG)

 Ciao !